thinktandem/csv-to-vuepress-md/README.md

 ### Questions

-Currently, we ask 1 question
+Currently, we ask 2 questions

 1. What delimiter do you want to use (defaults to ,)
+2. Create a H1 header on each piece of content from the title column (defaults to yes)

 ### YAML Frontmatter